 Some confuse Solar PV and Solar Thermal Panels.
 The energy source is the same, but the technology in each system is different.
 Solar PV panels generate electricity while solar thermal panels generate heat.

-According to the Solar Energy Industries Association, by Q3 of 2022 the five states with the most solar capacity installed are:
+The five states with the most solar capacity installed are:

 - California (37,086 MW)

 - Florida (9,539 MW)